Lupa - July 2012

 - Spinal tumors do not always carry a poor prognosis.

 A big thank you to Lupa’s mom for being so committed and to Lupa for being such a strong little patient.
-To learn more about Southeast Veterinary Neurology, feel free to explore our website–it is full of information about neurological conditions in dogs and cats, links to bios of our doctors and the differences between high-field MRI and other forms of diagnostic imaging.
+To learn more about Southeast Veterinary Neurology, feel free to explore our website–it is full of information about neurological conditions in dogs and cats, links to bios of our doctors and the differences between high-field magnetic resonance imaging (MRI) and other forms of diagnostic imaging.